i3ima/doyle/README.md

-# Doyle, a tool for searching social accounts, insipred by sherlock-py
+# Doyle, a tool for searching social-media accounts, insipred by sherlock-py

 ## Usage
 ```rust